mrebbert/FerrarisPowerMeter/README.md

 Once, everything is wired, the MCU could be configured.
 Initially it raises an access point which you can find with a wifi scan.
 The SSID starts with "MRT-Power-Meter...".
 Once connected, you can configure your settings.
 * Wifi SSID and Credentials
 * MQTT settings
-* Power Meter Data: normally, the information, how many rotations means 1 kWh, you find on the power meter (i.e. 75 U/1kWh or similar).
-You also can enter the actual count of your power meter.
+* Rotations per kWh: You can find the information, how many rotations of the disc means 1kWh, directly on the counter (i.e. 75 U/1kWh or similar).
+* Actual counter: You also can enter the actual count of your counter.

 ![configscreen](images/configuration.png)